Chart Color Schemes

 AreaSearch assessment of residential development activity positions Greta among the top 25% of areas assessed nationwide

-This demand outpaces supply, potentially influencing prices and buyer competition.
-Developers focus on premium properties, with new dwellings valued at around $462,000 on average.
-In FY-26, $3.2 million in commercial development approvals have been recorded.
-Compared to Rest of NSW, Greta has about three-quarters the rate of new dwelling approvals per person and ranks among the 75th percentile nationally for areas assessed.
+This significant demand outpaces supply, typically exerting upward pressure on prices and increasing competition among buyers.
+The average construction cost value of new dwellings is $462,000, indicating a focus on the premium segment with upmarket properties.
+In FY-26, $3.2 million in commercial development approvals have been recorded, suggesting Greta's residential character.
+Compared to Rest of NSW, Greta has around three-quarters the rate of new dwelling approvals per person and ranks among the 75th percentile nationally for areas assessed.

 Frequently Asked Questions - Development